Setophaga auduboni auduboni

 - High counts: 14 at Oliver Reservoir, Kimball Co 22 May 2021, 13 there 17 May 1999, 12 at Kimball, Kimball Co 31 May 2011, 12 at Oliver Reservoir 28 Apr 2019, and 12 at Lake Minatare, Scotts Bluff Co 2 May 2019.

 Summer: Audubon’s Warbler breeds in open ponderosa pine woods, with a preference for areas near deciduous trees (Johnsgard 1979), on the Pine Ridge in Sioux, Dawes, and Sheridan Cos.
-During the first breeding bird atlas for the period 1984-1989 (Mollhoff 2001a), reports were from Sioux and Dawes Cos, but breeding was first confirmed in Sheridan Co during the second atlas period 2006-2011 (Mollhoff 2016).
+During the first breeding bird atlas for the period 1984-1989 (Mollhoff 2001a), reports were from Sioux and Dawes Cos, but breeding was not confirmed in Sheridan Co until the second atlas period 2006-2011 (Mollhoff 2016).
 It was present in summer in Sheridan Co in 1992 and 1993.
-Reports of breeding apart from the BBAs include one of a pair along Pants Butte Road, Sioux Co carrying food 6 Jul 2002, and a nest with half-grown young was found 12 Jun 1999 in West Ash Canyon, Dawes Co (Mollhoff 2001b).
+Reports of breeding apart from the BBAs include a nest with eggs near Warbonnet Canyon, Sioux Co 27 Jun 1901 (Cary; UNSM ZM9092; Mollhoff 2022), one of a pair along Pants Butte Road, Sioux Co carrying food 6 Jul 2002, and a nest with half-grown young was found 12 Jun 1999 in West Ash Canyon, Dawes Co (Mollhoff 2001b).

 Both the first and second BBAs showed a total of six reports in the Wildcat Hills of Scotts Bluff, Banner, and Morrill Cos, (Mollhoff 2001a, 2016), although nesting there has not been confirmed.
 There are 18 reports Jun-Jul, apart from those in the BBAs, in Scotts Bluff Co beginning 4 Jul 1992, 13 of these 2017 through 2021.
 One was in the Banner Co section 7 Jul 2001.